-The first FIFA World Cup™ to be held in South America since 1978, the 20th in total, will take place in Brazil from 12 June to 13 July 2014.
-It will be the second time Brazil has hosted the event and the first time consecutive tournaments have been played outside of Europe.
-The project will offer a distinct logistical challenge, given the size of the country in comparison to the previous FIFA World Cups™ to which HBS has been assigned as host broadcaster.
+The first FIFA World Cup™ to be held in South America since 1978, the 20th in total, took place in Brazil from 12 June to 13 July 2014.
+It was the second time Brazil has hosted the event and the first time consecutive tournaments have been played outside of Europe.
+The project offered a distinct logistical challenge, given the size of the country in comparison to the previous FIFA World Cups™ to which HBS has been assigned as host broadcaster.

 Facts and Figures